yorknouse/website/LOCAL.md

 mysql -u userDocker -p nouse < /home/db.sql
 ```

 You will be asked to enter a password.
 It's the MYSQL_PASSWORD defined in the Dockerfile.local. `passDocker` if you did not make any changes.
-After entering the password the container will most likely just hang up.
+After entering the password the container will most likely freeze.
 If you don't see an increase in CPU and/or RAM usage something went wrong.
 Otherwise, in about 2 minutes (depending on your machine) you should see the `docker_compressor` container come online.
 You are now all set.

 # Functionality